bboylyg/ABL/README.md

 We encourage submissions of anti-backdoor learning methods to our leaderboard.

-**Evaluation**：We will run the submitted learning method on BadNets-poisoned CIFAR-10 dataset then test the Attack Sucess Rate (ASR) and Clean Accuracy (CA) of the trained model.
+**Evaluation**：We will run the submitted learning method on poisoned CIFAR-10 datasets by 10 backdoor attacks used in our paper, then test the Attack Sucess Rate (ASR) and Clean Accuracy (CA) of the final model.

 **Update**: This leaderboard is created on 2021/10/21 and updated on 021/10/21.